A fitness brand

-When I joined barre3, the company offered one simple online workouts subscription.
-For $15 a month, users could access a library of 10-60 minute workouts, with new videos added monthly.
-We saw a gap in the market for a more premium product that lived up to barre3’s ambition to be the most attentive brand in the fitness space.
-I worked alongside our Director of Technology and the company founders to design and build this new product.
+When I joined barre3’s digital team, we offered one simple online workout subscription.
+For $15 per month, users could access catalogs of workouts and recipes that were updated monthly.
+We saw a gap in the market for a more premium product that would live up to barre3’s ambition to be the most attentive brand in the fitness space.

 Cancellation Survey Respondent

-Just these few simple changes made a big difference to barre3’s users.
-Thousands of people upgraded to the pricier subscription and engagement levels soared: 39% of those subscribers did at least one workout per week, versus just 21% of people on the original subscription.
-427 people left excited comments on the first week’s workout.
+Thousands of users upgraded their subscription and engagement levels soared: 49% of those subscribers did at least one workout per week, versus just 31% of people on the original subscription.
+Hundreds of subscribers left excited comments:

 “I was getting bored of doing the same videos over and over (but too lazy to find new faves).
 But now I've been doing fun new workouts every week without lifting a finger to find them!”

 The new subscription plan was responsible for exciting gains in our digital business: our monthly recurring revenue tripled within one year, and our churn rate decreased from 15% to 9% in the same time period.
 To see how I continued to improve the experience, check out my B3 ALL IN project.